davisshaver/tech-docs/tools/trello.md

 The Tech Blog Board is where we keep track of the blog posts we're working on for [our section of the website](http://fusion.net/section/tech-product).

 Feel free to create cards as you have ideas.
-Linking to an editable Google Doc from within the card is a good way to offer a scratchpad for the
+Linking to an editable Google Doc from within the card is a good way to offer a scratchpad for collaborative writing/editing.
+The Fusion art department will help you with art if you find them on Slack.
+We also encourage trying lists, galleries, and other content types – dog food at its finest.